dmcp718/lucidlink-multi-mount-script/README.md

 # LucidLink Multi-Service Setup Script

-This script automates the creation and configuration of multiple LucidLink v2.xservice instances on a Linux system using systemd.
+This script automates the creation and configuration of multiple LucidLink v2.x service instances on a Linux system using systemd.

 ## Features